 Wilford- Born about 1837 in New York.
 All that is known about Wilford is that he relocated to Valparaiso, Indiana with his sister Elisabth, as follows.3,14

 Elisabeth- Born about 1840 in New York, Elisabeth seems to have inherited the adventurous streak that runs in this family.
 In 1857, Elisabeth's uncle, Pascal Dragon, or Drago, as he eventually became known, encouraged both Elisabeth and her brother,Wilford, to seek their fortunes in Valparaiso, Indiana.
 The pair left Coopersville, NY the week of Christmas 1857, where they traveled to Montreal, Canada to board a train for Valparaiso.
 Due to some type of train wreck, they were delayed enroute to Valparaiso; this delay forced them to use what money they had left.
-They arrived in Old Porter, Indiana on New Year's Day 1858.
-With no way to pay for a buggy ride to Valparaiso, a man named George Bradt accepted Elisabeth's locket as payment to be taken to Valparaiso over a road heavy with mud.3,14
+They arrived in Old Porter, Indiana on New Year's Day 1858--broke, tired, and hungry.
+With no way to pay for a buggy ride to Valparaiso, a man named George Bradt accepted Elisabeth's locket as payment to traverse the extremely muddy road to their final destination.3,14

 In-laws can be a mixed blessing.
 At their best, they can be perfectly acceptable stand-ins for parents or siblings; at their worst, they can be the stuff of nightmares.
 The in-laws are listed in alphabetical order by husband's surname.
 Kindly note that any in-laws above whose link takes you to another page won't be repeated here.

 Louis Dragon dit Ethier - Archange Bourdon